kubedb/cli/docs/guides/memcached/monitoring/using-builtin-prometheus.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/memcached](https://github.com/kubedb/cli/tree/master/docs/examples/memcached) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

-## Deploy Memcached database with Monitoring Enabled
+## Deploy Memcached server with Monitoring Enabled

-At first, let's deploy a Memcached database with monitoring enabled.
+At first, let's deploy a Memcached server with monitoring enabled.
 Below is the Memcached object that we are going to create.

 ```yaml
 apiVersion: kubedb.com/v1alpha1